How to Make Your Own 3D Printed Lithophane

 For the best results, use the Form Wash and Form Cure automated post-processing solutions from Formlabs that simplify the production of small batches customized products.

-Your lithophane is now ready.
+Your 3D printed lithophane is now ready.
 Thanks to the high precision and level of detail, lithophanes created on desktop SLA 3D printers will yield beautiful results.

-Mount it on a window to let the light shine through it, or create a LED-backlit frame to enjoy the lithophane at night.
+Mount it on a window to let the light shine through it or create a LED back light to create a lithophane lamp and enjoy at night.
 Happy LithoForming!